 Featuring a chorus of local women from London, this is part play, part ritual.
 Director Ramin Gray unearths an electric connection to the deepest and most myseterious ideas of humanity - who are we, where do we belong and if all goes wrong - who will take us in?

 The Suppliant Women premiered at the Lyceum Theatre, Edinburgh in October 2016.
-Before its run at the Young Vic, the production will play the Royal Exchange (11 March – 1 April) with a community chorus drawn from the Manchester area.
+Before its run at the Young Vic, the production will play the Dublin Theatre Festival (27 Sept - 1 Oct) with a community chorus drawn from the Dublin area.

 ★★★★★ An epic, feminist protest song— Mark Fisher, The Guardian